This post may contain affiliate links which won’t change your price but will share some commission.

 The internal temperature should read 165F.
 Make sure to measure the temperature in the middle of the meat part of the leg and not close to the bone.

-I hope this little guide will help anyone who is struggling with roasting chicken legs.
-I really love this simple and super quick chicken recipe.
+I hope this little guide will help anyone struggling with roasting chicken legs.
+I love this simple and super quick chicken recipe.
 It can make any weeknight dinner a breeze.

 - Greek Spinach Rice and Feta